chinmaynema/chinmaynema.github.io/_posts/2021-03-10-Kasol-Chalal-Tosh.md

 - I departed at 8am from Manali by cab and reached Kasol in 2 hours
 	-   Its a scenic route along the river, first Beas and then Parvati
-	-   While the Beas valley is broad, the Parvati valley is very narrow, and hence the river gushes with more force
 - Kasol town was just opening up, and I decided to spend some time along the Parvati river
+	-   While the Beas valley is broad, the Parvati valley is very narrow and winding, and hence the river gushes with more force
+	-   I had been advised by some of my Himachali friends that there is not much in Kasol, hence I decided to move on

 <p align="center">
 <img src="Tosh/20210409_113523_1.jpg" width="100%" alt="Parvati River, Kasol">
 </p>

-- Xx
+- Next stop was Chalal, a beautiful, tiny hamlet on the other side of the river
+	- Its a 40 minutes hike to Chalal, through the forest, along the river
+	- There are several peaceful spots on the way

-<span style="color: #000000">**Day 2: Hirekolale Lake, Ayyan Kere Lake**</span>
+<span style="color: #000000">**Day 2: Tosh Waterfall, Kutla**</span>

 - Xx